moe-elsadig/DidiChallengeHelperScripts/README.md

 ### Usage:
 * Run from the command line as follows without brackets and parenthesis:
   `python2 bag2velo_xy_images.py [bag_file_name] [int_dpi]`

+## `Feature_extraction_from_velo_points.ipynb`
+* A Notebook exploring how to extract features from the velodyne data provided

+## `npy2images.py`
+* Extracts all the points form the `.NPY` file convert to a top-down image, save it and a folder of the images cropped into chuncks of 230x230 to manually label the car/notCar data from the images
+### Usage:
+* Run from the command line as follows without brackets and parenthesis:
+  `python2 npy2images.py [npy_file_name]`

 ![alt tag](https://github.com/moe-elsadig/DidiChallengeHelperScripts/blob/master/2d_plot.png)